About Krupesh

 Krupesh was born at Central Middlesex Hospital, was state school educated in Brent and has spent my whole life in North West London.
 He went to Braintcroft Primary School in Neasden and completed High School and Sixth Form at Preston Manor in Wembley.

-Krupesh Hirani was elected to the London Assembly representing the Brent and Harrow Constituency in 2021.
+Krupesh Hirani was elected to the London Assembly representing the Brent and Harrow Constituency in 2021 and re-elected at the 2024 London elections.
 He has extensive public political experience having been elected as a Councillor in Brent in 2010, 2014 and 2018.
 He has served in Cabinet posts covering Adult Social Care, Public Health, Sport and Leisure, and Culture.
 He oversaw Brent's year as the London Borough of Culture and is was the Chair of trustees at the Kilburn based education and arts charity Metroland Cultures.
 He stepped down from Brent Council in May 2022.

 Outside of Politics, He has worked extensively in the voluntary sector.
 He worked for the Harrow based disability charity Aspire for seven years and then the MS Society for four years.
 He has also actively volunteered at the Stanmore Hindu Temple in Harrow.